discopop-project/discopop/docs/setup/vscx.md

 Install the [DiscoPoP extension](https://marketplace.visualstudio.com/items?itemName=TUDarmstadt-LaboratoryforParallelProgramming.discopop) from the VS Code marketplace.

-In the extension settings (File -> Preferences -> Settings -> Extensions -> DiscoPoP) provide the paths to the DiscoPoP and HotspotDetection installations.

 ## Next Steps

 You can get started to use the VS Code extension right away.
 Check out the [Example Walkthrough](../examples/walk_through_gui.md) for more information.